-Except as otherwise provided in this charter, those elected shall take office on the following January 1 and shall hold office for four years.
-If, at the end of four years a term, no successor is yet elected and qualified, the incumbent shall continue to hold office until a successor is elected and qualified.
+Except as otherwise provided in this charter, those elected shall take office on the following January 1 following the general election in which they are elected and shall hold office for four years.
+If, at the end of four years term, no successor is yet elected and qualified, the incumbent shall continue to hold office until a successor is elected and qualified.